The Most Interesting Man in the World: History

 The advertisements began appearing in the United States in 2006, with The Most Interesting Man in the World portrayed by American actor Jonathan Goldsmith, and Frontline narrator Will Lyman providing voiceovers.
 They were produced by the marketing firm Euro RSCG (now Havas Worldwide) for Cuauhtémoc Moctezuma Brewery.

 Goldsmith landed the Dos Equis gig by auditioning for the role.
 Auditioners were given the ending line "...and that's how I arm wrestled Fidel Castro" and asked to improvise.
 Goldsmith began his audition by removing one sock and then improvised for 30 minutes before reaching the concluding line.
-The character was inspired by his deceased sailing partner and friend Fernando Lamas.
+The actor says his characterization was inspired by his late friend and sailing partner Fernando Lamas.

 In March 2016, Dos Equis announced Goldsmith's retirement from the role.
 His last commercial saw him take a one-way journey to Mars amid much acclaim, and the narration: "His only regret is not knowing what regret feels like".
 In September, French actor Augustin Legrand made his debut as Goldsmith's replacement.

-The campaign was ended in 2018, and replaced with a new campaign called "Keep It Interesante".
+The original campaign ended in 2018, and it was replaced with a campaign called "Keep It Interesante".
+In January 2026, Dos Equis announced amid declining beverage sales that the campaign would be revived, with Goldsmith returning as "the most interesting man."
+The first commercial of the new campaign aired January 19, 2026, on ESPN during the 2026 College Football Playoff National Championship broadcast.